iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 -------
 When organisations adopt a DevOps culture, they typically start by decomposing monolithic applications into microservices architectures to improve scalability, deployment cadence, fault isolation, etc. Traditional Application Performance Monitoring (APM) tools are typically designed to address known metrics (e.g Avg. response time) in predefined entities, and as a result, they are incapable of providing "true" end-to-end visibility in modern distributed applications.

-As cloud-native microservices architectures become the norm for most modern applications, effective tracing and debugging requires that the application is <b>observable</b>.
+As cloud-native microservices architectures become the norm for most modern applications, effective tracing and debugging require that the application is <b>observable</b>.
 Consequently, the need for observability is becoming increasingly important as businesses strive to scale their DevOps strategies to keep up with the ever-increasing complexity of the software delivery process.

 Observability is crucial in any DevOps-oriented organisation, it is, however, often confused with <b>monitoring</b>.
 Both terms are often used interchangeably by vendors and users alike, despite the fact that they are not the same.
 Also, Observability and monitoring are not mutually exclusive.